Commercial Properties, Value and Costs

 What is the current or latest money value of those properties currently designated as Commercial Portfolio?

 The most recent valuation of the council’s entire commercial property portfolio is £67.8m.
-This covers the whole portfolio, not all of which will be proposed for transfer to the HDV.
+This covers the whole portfolio, not all of which would be proposed for transfer to the HDV.

-The terms of commercial tenants’ leases will be unchanged – other than they will switch from being with the council to being with the HDV.
+The terms of commercial tenants’ leases would be unchanged – other than they would switch from being with the council to being with the HDV.
 Indeed, one of the main drivers for transferring the commercial property portfolio to the HDV is to improve the way the portfolio is managed, which is partly about giving tenants the best possible service.
+We would continue to keep tenants informed if any transfer were to go ahead.

 Other council-owned buildings are from time to time leased, on commercial terms, to organisations with a community focus.
 These buildings are proposed to transfer to the HDV as part of the wider commercial portfolio.